davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   .. option:: M, -dM

-    Instead of the normal output, generate a list of #define directives for all the macros defined during the execution of the preprocessor, including predefined macros.
+    Instead of the normal output, generate a list of :samp:`#define` directives for all the macros defined during the execution of the preprocessor, including predefined macros.
 This gives you a way of finding out what is predefined in your version of the preprocessor.